Tahmasib Ajdarov: Scientific Activity in Ukraine

 As the Specialized Scientific Council of Finance-Cash Circulation & Loans was not in Azerbaijan, Tahmasib Ajdarov continued his scientific activity in Ukraine since 2000 with a reference letter.
-Continuing on his scientific activity in Ukraine, T.Ajdarov became also familiar in the scientific environment of that country in a short time and demonstrated that he was a specialist and scientist with high theoretical and practical preparedness in the sphere of taxes.
-He accomplished to build close professional relations with his Ukrainian colleagues.
-T.Ajdarov's scientific works, monographies and books can be found at the Scientific Library of Dnepropetrovsk State University, Kharkov State Scientific Library named after V.G.Korolenko, Odessa State Library named after M.Gorki, Ukraininan National Parliament Library and Ukrainian Book Chamber.
+Continuing on his scientific activity in Ukraine, T. Ajdarov also became familiar with the scientific environment of that country in a short time and demonstrated that he was a specialist and scientist with high theoretical and practical preparedness in the sphere of taxes.
+He accomplished building close professional relations with his Ukrainian colleagues.
+T. Ajdarov's scientific works, monographies and books can be found at the Scientific Library of Dnipropetrovsk State University, Kharkiv State Scientific Library named after V.G.
+Korolenko, Odesa State Library named after M. Gorki, Ukraininan National Parliament Library and Ukrainian Book Chamber.

-T.Ajdarov's monography titled Development of Economy & Tax Policy, published in Kiev in 2003 was interesting for Ukrainian scientists.
-During his operation in Ukraine, T.Ajdarov also actively collaborated with the reputable Economist Magazine published in that country and published his articles and interpretations on its pages.
+T. Ajdarov's monography titled Development of Economy & Tax Policy, published in Kyiv in 2003 was interesting for Ukrainian scientists.
+During his operation in Ukraine, T. Ajdarov also actively collaborated with the reputable Economist Magazine published in that country and published his articles and interpretations on its pages.

 According to Decree Dated 2002 of the Supreme Attestation Commission of Ukraine, Tahmasib Hossein Ajdarov was awarded with the academic degree of Doctor of Economics.

-The findings of scientific researches of Tahmasib Ajdarov were widely used by finance and tax authorities of the CIS countries.
+The findings of scientific research of Tahmasib Ajdarov were widely used by finance and tax authorities of the CIS countries.